wmde/wikibase-release-pipeline/deploy/README.md

 docker restart wikibase-suite-wikibase-1
 ```

+Note that this file is being included after all the other `LocalSettings.php` code, it runs after all extension have been initialized.

 #### `config/wikibase-php.ini`
 This file is a `php.ini` override file, a good place to tune PHP configuration values.
 It will be loaded by the Wikibase Webservers PHP interpreter.